-Our goal on the Backblaze dataset is to predict hard drive failures (i.e., sector error) within a given time period (i.e., one week) based on the monitoring data captured during a period of time (i.e., one week) in the past, similar to the prior works~\cite{mahdisoltani2017proactive, botezatu2016predicting}.
-We consider a disk fails if the ``sector error count'' SMART attribute increases (i.e., observe sector errors) in the given time period, same as prior work~\cite{mahdisoltani2017proactive}.
-The SMART attributes that exist in the Backblaze dataset can be divided into two types: cumulative attributes whose values are accumulated over time, such as the ``reallocated sectors count''; and noncumulative attributes whose values reflect only the current status, such as the ``read error rate''.
+Our goal on the Backblaze dataset is to predict hard drive failures (i.e., sector error) within a given future time period (i.e., one week) based on the monitoring data captured during a period of time (i.e., one week) in the past, similar to the prior works~\cite{mahdisoltani2017proactive, botezatu2016predicting}.
+We consider a disk fails if its ``sector error count'' SMART attribute increases (i.e., observe sector errors) in the given future time period, same as described in the prior work~\cite{mahdisoltani2017proactive}.
+The SMART attributes that exist in the Backblaze dataset can be categorized into two types: cumulative attributes whose values are accumulated counts over the disk's lifetime, such as the ``reallocated sectors count''; and noncumulative attributes whose values reflect only the current status, such as the ``read error rate''.
 Knowing the recent changes in cumulative attributes rather than their raw values might be more insightful.
-Therefore, we capture both the value change in the past time period and the raw value in the last day of the one-week past window as features for accumulative attributes and only the last day's value for noncumulative attributes.
-As a result, we capture 11 features from raw values and 8 features derived from the raw values' differences.
+Therefore, we capture both the value change in the past time period and the raw value in the last day of the one-week past window as features for cumulative attributes while only capturing the last day's value for noncumulative attributes.
+As a result, we collect 11 features from the raw values and 8 features derived from the raw values' differences.
 The detailed list of our used features for disk failure prediction is described in Table~\ref{tab:features_backblaze}.
-We use the same features as in prior work~\cite{mahdisoltani2017proactive}, which are the most predictive ones selected from all the traced SMART attributes, and all 19 features are temporal features.
+The collected features are the same as those used in prior work~\cite{mahdisoltani2017proactive}, the most predictive ones selected from all the traced SMART attributes; all 19 features are temporal features.
 We then collect data samples along the sliding one-week time window and only track the disks that are alive during the whole time window.
 As a result, we extract 41M samples from the daily snapshots between 2015 and 2017.